• Skip to primary navigation

 How much sodium is in salsa?

-For most jarred salsas, a 2-tablespoon serving has about 200 to 240mg sodium.
-And I have never only eaten 2 tablespoons of salsa.
-So if you're eating about 1/4 cup (or 4 tablespoons), you get 400-500mg sodium in just the condiment.
+For example, if you eat ¼ cup (or 4 tablespoons), you get 400-500mg sodium in just the condiment.
 That's a lot if you are trying to limit or moderate your sodium intake.

 How do you make low sodium salsa?